 - Ask parents if they and/or their spouse are a member of the military.

-A National Guard family has a child with Autism Spectrum Disorder who is receiving Applied Behavioral Analysis (ABA) therapy.
+Example 1: A National Guard family has a child with Autism Spectrum Disorder who is receiving Applied Behavioral Analysis (ABA) therapy.
 The family is paying out-of-pocket for ABA.
-If they had signed up for TRICARE, their child’s therapy would be covered under the TRICARE Autism Demonstration Project with minimal cost-shares.
+If they were getting medical care through TRICARE, their child’s therapy would be covered under the TRICARE Autism Demonstration Project with minimal cost-shares.

-When Guard members join, they and their families are encouraged to compare civilian health care benefits with TRICARE Reserve Select* to make decisions about their coverage.
-Reserve Select is a premium-based plan, and some National Guard families decide to go with civilian employer-paid health coverage.
+When Guard members join, they and their families are encouraged to compare civilian health care benefits with TRICARE plans for National Guard members to make decisions about their coverage.
+Reserve plans carry a premium and some National Guard families decide to go with civilian employer-paid health coverage.
 They may not revisit that decision, even when family circumstances change (such as having a baby who later requires ABA therapy).

-Another family has been on a Home and Community-Based Services (HCBS) Waiver waiting list for some time to receive respite care for their home bound child.
-They may not know that if Dad is activated, they can enroll in the Exceptional Family Member Program, join a TRICARE** plan and apply for TRICARE Extended Care Health Option (ECHO).
+Example 2: Another family has been on a Home and Community-Based Services (HCBS) Waiver waiting list for some time to receive respite care for their home bound child.
+They may not know that if their military family member is activated, they can enroll in the Exceptional Family Member Program, join a TRICARE plan and apply for TRICARE Extended Care Health Option (ECHO).
 ECHO offers up to 40 hours per month of respite care through its Home Health Care program in addition to other benefits.
-This can be a lifesaver for Mom while Dad is away.
+This can be a lifesaver for the non-deployed parent.

-Once you know a family is with the National Guard it’s easy to refer them to benefits using these tips.
-If you need more information about National Guard family benefits, how benefits change when the service member goes on active duty, or connecting with a Family Assistance Specialist, feel free to contact us at the Branch: firstname.lastname@example.org
+Once you know a family is with the National Guard it’s easy to refer them to military benefits and assistance using these tips.
+If you need more information about National Guard family benefits, how benefits change when the service member goes on active duty, or connecting with a Family Assistance Coordinator, feel free to contact us at the Branch: firstname.lastname@example.org